userkace/film.kace.dev/README.md

 - bookmark shows or movies, keep track of what you want to watch.
 - minimalistic interface that only shows whats required - no algorithm to consume you.

+## extension
+due to the removal of the extension from both chromium and firefox the extension must now be installed locally extension installation guide can be found [here](https://github.com/userkace/film-ext)

 ## technologies

 ![html](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)